Nilomiranda/danmirandastatic/content/blog/building-an-api-with-adonis-part-3/index.md

 ## Creating and saving a new event

-First let's create our `store()` method to enable a user to create and save a new event.
+First, let's create our `store()` method to enable a user to create and save a new event.

 In `App/Controllers/Http/EventController.js` we'll do: